 Córdova was elected to the American Academy of Arts and Sciences in 2008 and is a national associate of the National Academies.
 She is a fellow of the American Association for the Advancement of Science (AAAS) and the Association for Women in Science (AWIS).
-Córdova has had several presidential appointments, including the Committee for the National Medal of Science, and most recently, the National Science Board.
+Córdova has had several presidential appointments, including the Committee for the National Medal of Science.
+She is currently serving a six-year presidential appointment to the National Science Board, effective November 2008 and was confirmed as a citizen member of the Smithsonian Institution's Board of Regents in September 2009.
+In September 2011, Dr. Cordova was elected as the chair of the Smithsonian Board of Regents, a three-year term that began in January 2012.

-Córdova is on the board of directors of BioCrossroads, Indiana's initiative to grow the life sciences through a public-private collaboration.
-She is a member of the board of the Central Indiana Corporate Partnership, the Indiana Energy Systems Network, and the Indiana Chamber of Commerce.
-She is also on the boards of Edison International, Science Applications International Corporation, and the Mayo Clinic.
+While serving as president of Purdue, Córdova was on the board of directors of BioCrossroads, Indiana's initiative to grow the life sciences through a public-private collaboration.
+She was a member of the board of the Central Indiana Corporate

+Partnership, the Indiana Energy Systems Network, and the Indiana Chamber of Commerce.

+Córdova is on the boards of Edison International, Science Applications International Corporation, and the Mayo Clinic.
 She is a past member of the boards of the American Council on Education and the National Association of State Universities and Land Grant Colleges.
-She is a present or past member of several science and security policy committees for the National Research Council and the American Academy of Arts and Sciences.
+She is a present or past member of several science and security policy committees for the National Research Council and the American Academy of Arts and

 The oldest of twelve children, Córdova attended Stanford University, where she graduated cum laude with a bachelor's degree in English in less than four years.
 Among other activities, Córdova conducted anthropological fieldwork in a Zapotec Indian pueblo in Oaxaca, Mexico, and won a national writing competition to be a Mademoiselle magazine guest editor.
 She went on to earn her PhD in physics from the California Institute of Technology, and in 1997, she was awarded an honorary doctorate by Loyola Marymount University, Los Angeles.
-In 2007, Córdova was given Caltech's Distinguished Alumni Award, and she was named to Stanford's Multicultural Hall of Fame in 2008.
+In 2007, Córdova was given Caltech's Distinguished Alumni Award, and she was named to Stanford's likeness in the Great Hall of the Purdue Memorial Union.